United Kingdom : Dorset

 Arrive in Weymouth and take a taxi (5 mins, payable locally) to your hotel close to the town's splendid Georgian Esplanade.
 Stroll the amazing sands, visit the bustling 17th century harbour or take a taxi (5 mins) to the 16th century Sandsfoot Castle - one of Henry VIII's Device Forts.

-You stay at the Hotel Rembrandt (breakfast included)
+You stay at Hotel Rembrandt.

 Hotel Rembrandt, Weymouth